RicharddeYoung/IMS-Starter-Project/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thank you to Pawel and the rest of the cohort for invaluable help in fixing and streamlining parts of my code